HWhr3000/F21DL_Coursework_grp2/README.md

   - Results:

 ### File / Folder Structure
-- **data**: The dataset are stored in this folder where there are two dataset stored containing excel sheets with airline survey.
+- **data**: The dataset are stored in this folder where there are three dataset stored containing excel sheets & images of airline survey.
+          1   airline_passenger_satisfaction.csv - Contains dataset 1
+          2   test.csv & train.csv - Contains dataset 2
+          3   folders train & validate contains image dataset.
 - **documentation**: The documentation folder contains weekly data.
 - **Notebooks**: All working Jupitor notebooks are kept here.
 These are loaded by individuals with separate trials run during weeks
 - **scripts**: Final Scripts are placed in this folder, the script is udpated as and when the finaliation is done.